Architecture

 Inclusion Criteria

 The Global Bioenergy Power Tracker tracks utility-scale bioenergy power station units with capacities of 30 megawatts (MW) or more globally.
-The tracker includes every bioenergy unit at the 30 MW capacity threshold for operating, announced, pre-construction and in-construction units located at facilities that do not burn or co-fire with non-bioenergy sources.
+The tracker includes every bioenergy unit at the 30 MW capacity threshold for operating, announced, pre-construction and in-construction power station units.
+In some cases, units may combust multiple fuel sources in addition to bioenergy.
+The tracker’s definition of bioenergy draws from the chapter “Bioenergy” in the IPCC Special Report on Renewable Energy Sources and Climate Change Mitigation (2011).

 Status Categories